-Elsewhere in Boca, Miami developer 13th Floor Investments plans to build a 340-unit apartment complex next to the Tri-Rail Station, at Yamato Road.
-The eight-story development will include affordable and "workforce" housing, available to tenants of varying incomes, according to published reports.
+Elsewhere in Boca, Miami developer 13th Floor Investments plans to build a 340-unit apartment complex next to the Triment compiex next to the 1rth Rail Station, at Yamato Road.
+The eight-story development will in-clude affordable and "workforce" housing, available to tenants of varying incomes, according to published reports.
 And further north, a partnership that acquired Office Depot's corporate campus in 2023 has big residential visions there too.
-Miami's Related Group, BH Group, and PEBB Enterprises just got approval for 500 apartments on the 29-acre site, in addition to 43,000 square feet of retail and a 37,000-square-foot Equinox fitness center.
-To make way for those plans, the partnership will demolish 246,000 square feet of office space (more than half of what's there), while keeping two other corporate buildings.
+Miami's Related Group, BH Group, and PEBB Enterprises just got approval for 500 apart-ments on the 29-acre site, in addi-tion to 43,000 square-feet of retail and a 37,000-square-foot Equinox fitness center.
+To make way for those plans, the partnership will demolish 246,000 square feet of office space (more than half of what's there), while keeping two Rail Station, at Yamato Road.
+The other corporate buildings.
 Office Depot remains as a tenant.
+"There is a real shortage and a real demand," said Isaac Toledano, co-head of BH Group.
+"Not a lot of new rentals were built in Boca at the last nine years."